FBEditor Controls

 you to create a new basic, composite, proxy or service

-interface function block type; an adapter, resource, device, or
+interface function block type; a custom function template; a resource,

-current tab in XML, HTML, Java and/or PNG formats.
+current tab in XML, HTML, Java, JUnit and/or PNG formats.

 contents of the XML Text Area.